 1. Avoid aromatic wood

-Avoid vivariums made from aromatic woods such as pine and cedar as these can be toxic to pygmy hedgehogs.
+Avoid vivariums made from aromatic woods such as pine and cedar as these can be toxic to hedgehogs.

 2. Make sure wood has been kiln-dried